FNCS/FNCS-Tutorial/demo-two-simulators/README.md

 indicating the primary software installed and the list of dependencies:

-You will need to install git in order to clone (checkout) all of our FNCS2 and related software packages.
+You will need to install git in order to clone (checkout) all of our FNCS and related software packages.

-- FNCS2
+- FNCS
   - ZeroMQ (3.2.x)
   - CZMQ (3.0.x)

 It will be assumed that you will be installing all software into
-$HOME/FNCS2-install.
+$HOME/FNCS-install.
 Doing so will greatly simplify the steps of this tutorial since we can set $LD_LIBRARY_PATH and $PATH accordingly, as well as any other needed installation paths while building many of the involved software packages.
 In fact, now would be a good time to set a shortcut environment variable, like so:

 ```
-export FNCS2_INSTALL="$HOME/FNCS2-install"
+export FNCS_INSTALL="$HOME/FNCS-install"
 ```

-NOTE: You could, in theory, change this to point to wherever you wish to install FNCS2 and all related software packages.
+NOTE: You could, in theory, change this to point to wherever you wish to install FNCS and all related software packages.

 It is also assumed that you are using a Bourne shell; all of the step-by-step instructions (like the one above) that appear in this